5 Top Tips for Caring For a Loved One With Dementia

 Caring for a loved one with dementia can be challenging.
 At Ochsner Health, we’ve launched a caregiver support program to help caregivers and people with dementia.
-In this program and our larger memory care program, we’ve created a top 5 list of things to keep in mind when caring for someone with dementia:
+In this program and our larger memory care program, we’ve created a list of five of the top things to keep in mind when caring for someone with dementia:

 1. Caregiving is a team sport: Often, our caregivers are overstressed because they are the only one providing support.
 Seek out help in the following ways: